 The line has changed hands countless times since its creation a century ago.
 It now finds itself hiding in plain sight – an underground line, not part of the Underground.
-So why exactly is the Northern City line not part of the tube?
+So why exactly is the Northern City line not part of the Tube?

-As with many so many such idiosyncrasies, the explanation lies in over a century’s worth of schemes being cancelled and going awry.
+As with many such idiosyncrasies, the explanation lies in over a century’s worth of schemes being cancelled and going awry.
 The story starts in 1904, when the private Great Northern Railways, which built much of what is now the East Coast Main Line, created the line to provide trains coming from the north of London with a terminus in the City.

 Pretty soon, though, Great Northern decided that this wasn’t such a bright idea after all.
 It mothballed plans to connect the Northern City up to the mainline, leaving it to terminate underneath Finsbury Park, scrapped electrification and sold the line off to Metropolitan Railways – owners of, you guessed it, the Metropolitan line.

 What the war started, the Victoria line soon finished.
-The London Plan Working Party Report of 1949 proposed a number of new lines and extensions: these included extension of the Northern City Line to Woolwich (Route J) and Crystal Palace (Route K).
+The London Plan Working Party Report of 1949 proposed a number of new lines and extensions: these included the extension of the Northern City Line to Woolwich (Route J) and Crystal Palace (Route K).
 The only one of the various schemes to happen was Route C, better known today as the Victoria line, which was agreed in the 1950s and opened in the 1960s.

 In 1970, the line was briefly renamed the Northern Line (Highbury Branch), but barely a year later plans were made to transfer it to British Rail, allowing it to finally fulfil its original purpose.

 Before that could happen, though, the line became the site of the deadliest accident in London Underground history.
 At the height of the morning rush hour on 28 February 1975, a southbound train failed to stop at Moorgate, instead ploughing into the end of the tunnel.
 The crash killed 43 people.
-The authorities responded with a major rehaul of safety procedure; Moorgate station itself now has unique timed stopping mechanisms.
+The authorities responded with a major rehaul of safety procedures; Moorgate station itself now has unique timed stopping mechanisms.

 One reason for this might be a lack of awareness that the line exists at all.
-The absence from the tube map means very few people in London will have heard of it, let alone ever used it.
+The absence from the Tube map means very few people in London will have heard of it, let alone ever used it.

 Another explanation is rather simpler: the quality of service.
 Despite being part and parcel of the Oyster system, it couldn’t be more different from a regular tube.
-The last, and only, time I used the line, it ran incredibly slowly, whilst the interior looked much more like a far-flung cross-country train than it does a modern underground carriage.
+The last, and only, time I used the line, it ran incredibly slowly, while the interior looked much more like a far-flung cross-country train than it does a modern underground carriage.